lanYangweb/school42_cursus/README.md

 # school42_cursus
 Cursus of School 42 from 2024 November.
+The git connected with school 42 is my another github account: [ISDouglas](https://github.com/ISDouglas/Ecole42_Cursus#) , which is more frequently pushed.

 List of projects finished: